Adarsh-jaiss/go-weather/README.md

 - `cd weather`
 - open the main.go file and in the URL section,add your desired location and then
 - run this command in the terminal `go run main.go`
-- You will see this output
+- You will see this output as well as you can see the same output in your web browser as well

 ```
 Bhopal, India : 25°C, Mist